jejaquez/hexray/README.md

 HexRay is a low-level debugger for transformer models.
 It gives you the power to inspect what happens inside large language models at every layer and every token — just like an X-ray reveals the inner structure of the human body.

-Built on [TransformerLens](https://github.com/neelnanda-io/TransformerLens), HexRay supports token-level tracing, neuron-level introspection, and activation monitoring for researchers, red teamers, and AI safety engineers.
+Built on [TransformerLens](https://github.com/neelnanda-io/TransformerLens) — a library for mechanistic interpretability of GPT-2-style language models.
+Mechanistic interpretability aims to reverse engineer the algorithms a model has learned by analyzing its weights.
+HexRay enables token-level tracing, neuron-level introspection, and activation monitoring, making it a powerful tool for researchers, red teamers, and AI safety engineers.

 ---